 This can be anything from a potluck or “I Do BBQ” to grazing platters, roving canapes or a food truck!
 A cocktail style event with scattered tables and chairs is a great way to keep costs down and get everyone mingling.

 Should we have a cake?

-Like everything else, this is completely up to you!
+This is completely up to you!
 We’ve seen couples organise anything from a gelato cart to a dessert buffet, and some not worry about this detail at all.

 What about drinks?

 Setting up a bar tab, asking your guests to BYO or purchasing cases from the bottle shop are popular options.
-There’s no need to cover the full cost of drinks, just be clear on what’s happening so people know what they need to bring.
+There’s no need to cover the full cost of drinks – just be clear on what’s happening so people know what they need to bring.

 How should we decorate?

 No one expects engagement parties to be styled to the nines, but if it’s something you’d love to do, then go for it!
 Just keep in mind that more details equals more budget and logistics.

 Music will always help create the party atmosphere you’re looking for, whether it’s a band, jukebox or playlist you’ve created.
 If you want to go big, have fun with it, but don’t feel pressured to turn it into Wedding 2.0.
 Your guests will be happy to eat, drink and catch up.